 HFCs are factory-made chemicals used primarily in refrigeration and insulating foams.
-They have a warming effect hundreds to thousands of times more powerful than CO2.
-The average lifetime of the mix of HFCs, weighted by usage, is 15 years.42 HFCs are the fastest growing greenhouse gases in many countries, including the U.S., where emissions grew nearly 9% between 2009 and 2010 compared to 3.6% for CO2.43 Globally, HFC emissions are growing 10 to 15% per year and are expected to double by 2020.
-Without fast action to limit their growth, by 2050 the annual climate forcing of HFCs could equal nearly 20% of the forcing from CO2 emissions in a BAU scenario, and up to 40% of the forcing from CO2 emissions under a scenario where CO2 concentrations have been limited to 450 parts ppm (see Fig. 1).44 This is about the same as the forcing from present annual CO2 emissions from the transportation sector.
+They have a warming effect hundreds to thousands of times more powerful than CO_2 .
+The average lifetime of the mix of HFCs, weighted by usage, is 15 years.44 HFCs are the fastest growing greenhouse gases in many countries, including the U.S., where CO_2 -eq emissions grew 6% between 2010 and 2011 compared to CO_2 , which shrank by almost 2% over the same period.45 Globally, HFC emissions are growing 10 to 15% per year and are expected to double by 2020.
+Without fast action to limit their growth, by 2050 the annual climate forcing of HFCs could equal nearly 20% of the forcing from CO_2 emissions in a BAU scenario, and up to 40% of the forcing from CO_2 emissions under a scenario where CO_2 concentrations have been limited to 450 parts ppm (see Fig. 1).46 This is about the same as the forcing from present annual CO_2 emissions from the transportation sector.

-Figure 1: HFCs Projected to be up to 20-40% of RF of CO, in 2050
+Figure 1: HFCs Projected to be up to 20-40% of RF of CO2 in 2050

 Projected radiative forcing of climate by HFCs and CO2 since 2000, when the influence of HFCs was essentially zero.
 The HFC climate forcing for an upper range scenario is compared with the CO2 forcing for the range of scenarios from IPCC-SRES and the 450 ppm CO2 stabilization scenario.
 Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to CO2 increases since 2000, if the upper range HFC scenario is compared to the median of the SRES scenario.
 Alternatively, the contribution of HFCs to radiative forcing could be one fifth the radiative forcing due to CO2 increases since 2000, if the upper range HFC scenario is compared to the upper range of the SRES scenario.
-The contribution of HFCs to radiative forcing could also be as much as 40% of the radiative forcing by CO2 under the 450 ppm scenario.
-45
+The contribution of HFCs to radiative forcing could be one fifth the radiative forcing due to CO2 increases since 2000, if the upper range HFC scenario is compared to the upper range of the SRES scenario.
+The contribution of HFCs to radiative forcing could also be as much as 40% of the radiative forcing by CO2 under the 450 ppm scenario.47